tylergneill/Brucheion_tgn/README.md

 Multicompare Mode
 --------

-This is the one-to-many text alignment mode.
+This is the many-to-many text alignment mode.

 ![screenshot](static/img/tutorial_fork/multicompare_default_empty.png)

 Here, a base text appears on the lefthand side, and a blank space appears on the righthand side where other witnesses will be aligned.
 As in `Passage Overview` mode, the overall passage focus can be changed with the arrow buttons.
 The adjacent witness dropdown box, by contrast, has a slightly different function here: It specifically determines the base text on the *lefthand* side.
+Any witness can serve as the base-text (hence "many-to-many").
 Below the dropdown box appear several white buttons that can in turn be used to select (by simple siglum) a second witness for alignment on the *righthand* side.

 Once selected, the second witness appears on the righthand side, complete with interactive alignment.